fredrikbaberg/hassio-addons/octoprint/README.md

 **This version is highly experimental!**
 **Ensure you have backup of your configuration, the same config folder is used for all versions.
 Plugins are most likely not kept between updates.**

-This version has been unavailabe for some time due to an old configuration.
-Instead of experimenting with "slim" or "dev" I'm using this.
-Expect breaking changes, and do keep a **backup** before updating.
+This version has been unavailabe for some time due to an old configuration, I've been hesistant to update since it could break.
+Now there has been some time, so I'll experiment with this version instead of "slim" or "dev".
+This will be limited to newer versions of Home Assistant (0.108.0 for now, arbitrary number and mostly a safeguard - I do not plan to work on backwards-compatibility).
+Expect breaking changes, and do make a **backup** before updating.

 ## Setup